MR-ARMA/Mood-Book-Recommender/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/yourusername/your-repository.git`
+1. Clone the repository: `git clone https://github.com/MR-ARMA/Mood-Book-Recommender.git`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Follow the instructions in `docs/INSTALL.md` for setup and usage.

 For more details, please refer to the [project documentation](./Document/introduction.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.